brugmanb2000/brugman-2021-Spring/README.md

 ## App Ideas

 Not much to add here other than I have my wireframes and everything in one PDF file =)

+# Unanimous

+## This is my Project 1 and beginning of my final app idea.
+README is inside the folder.